-Myanmar forces use violence again against protesters
+Reports: Myanmar security forces kill at least 6 protesters

+YANGON, Myanmar (AP) - Myanmar security forces shot and killed at least six people Wednesday, according to accounts on social media and local news reports, as authorities extend their lethal crackdown on protests against last month’s coup.

-YANGON, Myanmar (AP) - Police used tear gas and rubber bullets again Wednesday to violently disperse protesters against last month’s military takeover.
-Multiple reports from several cities and towns, difficult to independently confirm, said police also used live ammunition, causing at least one death.
+Multiple reports from several cities and towns, difficult to independently confirm, said police used live ammunition as well as tear gas and rubber bullets to violently disperse protesters.

+In Myingyan in central Myanmar, multiple social media posts reported the shooting death of a 14-year-old boy.
+A second death was reported later.

+Demonstrators have regularly flooded the streets of cities across the country since the military seized power on Feb.
+1 and ousted the elected government of leader Aung San Suu Kyi.
+Their numbers have remained high even as security forces have repeatedly fired tear gas, rubber bullets and live rounds to disperse the crowds, and arrested protesters en masse.

-Myanmar’s new military rulers escalated their use of deadly force and mass arrests over the weekend to try to quash protests against the Feb.
-1 coup that ousted the elected government led by Aung San Suu Kyi.
-The U.N.
-Human Rights Office said it believed at least 18 people were killed Sunday.
+On Sunday. the U.N.
+Human Rights Office said it believed at least 18 people were killed that day.

 The escalation of violence has led to increased diplomatic efforts to resolve Myanmar’s political crisis.